labai/opa/README.md

 #### Problem to solve

-For calling procedures from Java, Progress offers to use ProxyGen.
+To call procedures from Java, Progress offers to use ProxyGen.
 It requires few steps:

 1. To have prepared ProxyGen project.
-2. Compile .p code to .r code.
+2. Compile .p code into .r code.
 3. Move these .r code to some place where ProxyGen project will see them.
 4. Generate ugly java classes.
 5. Move these classes to your Java project.

-If procedure parameters (input/output parameters, temp-table) have changed, then you need to do all steps again.
+If procedure parameters (input/output parameters, temp-table) is changed, then it require to repeat all steps again.

 #### Solution

 OPA offers flexible and easy way to call of OpenEdge procedures with runtime parameter mapping.

 OPA uses dedicated class with Java annotations to describe parameters and temp-table fields (Java list of entities).
-When you need to call OpenEdge ABL procedure, you create instance of that class, assign values to input parameters, fill List (temp-table) and call OpenEdge procedure.
+When need to call OpenEdge ABL procedure, just create instance of that class, assign values to input parameters, fill List (temp-table) and call OpenEdge procedure.
 OPA automatically (on the fly) maps input parameters from Java class to OpenEdge procedure, calls that procedure and fills output parameters with procedure result.

 ----